Andropogon virginicus: Weed status

 Andropogon virginicus can be problematic in pastures.
 Without proper herbicide applications, pasture management is nearly impossible with this type of weed.
 This broomsedge bunchgrass is typically low in nutrients, so it is generally not browsed by deer or livestock, unless new growth is present.
 Farmers consider this grass to be a indicator of poor soil.
 Andropogon virginicus is referred to as whiskey grass in places where this weed is unwanted.
 This species often invades open woodlands, grasslands, and forests areas.
 Where it is invasive, A. virginicus is known to invade plant communities that are extremely deficient in nutrients.
 In Queensland, Australia, Andropogon virginicus is ranked among the top 200 most invasive plant species in that region.
 Where it is invasive, it can be very common and dominates roadsides, and can also form continuous cover in boggy, mesic, and dry habitats in the USA.

 Etymology

-Andropogon comes from the Greek word andros, which equals the word, man, and pogon equals the word, beard.
+Andropogon comes from the Greek words andros, man, and pogon, beard.
 This is derived from the assumption that the hairy spikelets characteristic of the genus are said to look very similar to that of a man's beard.
 The Swedish botanist Carl Linnaeus named this species virginicus derived from the Latin meaning "from Virginia".
 Virginia was the territory where the first specimen of Andropogon virginicus was collected.